 Paul Konchesky: I struggled in Liverpool; the fans are in control

-Paul Konchesky still considers it a “privilege” to play for Liverpool but admits he experienced “difficult times” during his short-lived spell at Anfield.
+Paul Konchesky still considers it a “privilege” to represent Liverpool but admits he experienced “difficult times” during his short-lived spell at the club.

 Having shone for Roy Hodgson’s Fulham side that reached the Europa League final in 2010, Konchesky followed the manager to Merseyside after Hodgson was appointed as Rafa Benitez’s successor.